mapbox/mapboxgl-powerbi/readme.md

 ### Adding MapboxGL Viz to a PowerBI Report

-On PowerBI Online, add the [dist/mapboxGLMap.pbiviz](https://github.com/mapbox/mapboxgl-powerbi/raw/master/dist/mapboxGLMap.pbiviz) file in this repository as a custom visual in your report.
+On Power BI Online, add the [dist/mapboxGLMap.pbiviz](https://github.com/mapbox/mapboxgl-powerbi/raw/master/dist/mapboxGLMap.pbiviz) file in this repository as a custom visual in your report.

 ![](https://cl.ly/3303070u081q/download/Image%202017-09-01%20at%203.47.52%20PM.png)